mengdotzip/Mazarin/docs/TCP_UDP_Server.md

 - **Webserver:** Hosts the authentication portal so users can log in and be granted access.
   - **Static Content:** If you need the contents of the static folder for the web interface, you can find them at [`/webserver/static`](../webserver/static).

-In a prod environment you will want to make sure the webserver is also running TLS, you can easely configure this by writing:
+In a prod environment you will want to make sure the webserver is also running TLS, you can configure this by writing:

 ```json
 {